Kashinoga/hello-comma-website/content/kb/Git/sign-the-guestbook.md

 27. You can ignore most of the file for now, focusing on the list of names towards the bottom of the file
 28. Add your name as a new line
 29. Save the file
+30. Get the status of your local repository

-30. In the terminal: type `git status`
+    - In the terminal: type `git status`

       ```
       kashinoga@Zarya:~/github/hello-comma-website$ git status
       On branch main
       Your branch is up to date with 'origin/main'.

       Changes not staged for commit:
       (use "git add <file>..." to update what will be committed)
       (use "git restore <file>..." to discard changes in working directory)
               modified:   content/about/guestbook/guestbook.md

       no changes added to commit (use "git add" and/or "git commit -a")
       ```

+31. Stage your changes
-31. Type: `git add .`
+    - Type: `git add .`
     - This adds all items listed under: `Changes not staged for commit:`
+32. Check the status again

-32. Type: `git status`
+    - Type: `git status`

       ```
       kashinoga@Zarya:~/github/hello-comma-website$ git status
       On branch main
       Your branch is up to date with 'origin/main'.

       Changes to be committed:
           (use "git restore --staged <file>..." to unstage)
               modified:   content/kb/Git/guestbook.md
       ```

+33. Track your change by adding a message to it

-33. Type: `git commit -m "YOUR_MESSAGE HERE"`
+    - Type: `git commit -m "YOUR_MESSAGE HERE"`

+      ```
+      kashinoga@Zarya:~/github/hello-comma-website$ git commit -m "Git commit demo"
+      [main c84117b] Git commit demo
+      1 file changed, 29 insertions(+)
+      ```

+    - Type: `git log -1` to show the last commit message

+34. Push your changes to your remote repository
+    - Type: `git push origin`